webrecorder/browsertrix/docs/deploy/sso.md

 ## Deploying SSO with OIDC
 ### Requirements
 - IDP supporting OIDC.
-This guide will take Keycloak as an example.
+This guide uses [Keycloak](https://www.keycloak.org/) as an example.

 ### Configuration of IDP
 1. Create a new client scope
-   1. Set a pertinent name, eg. browsertrix-authorization
+   1. Set a pertinent name, eg. `browsertrix-authorization`
    2. Type: None
    3. Protocol OpenID Connect
    4. In the Mappers